 My morning routine is pretty much set and overall, I’m happy with it.
 But my weekend routine (particularly Sundays) are a bit all over the place.
 On a good weekend, I set myself up for success and implement tasks that really help to set myself up for a productive week.
 On a not-so-good weekend, I do NOTHING and run around at the beginning of the week trying to get stuff done that I should have taken care of over the weekend.
 Everyone’s tasks for setting up for a successful week will be different.
 I’m a city dweller and am not currently a caregiver of kiddos or family members.
 So I can be selfish with my time.
-But others do not have that luxury.
-But here are the tasks that generally set up my weekdays for success
+But others do not have that luxury, like some of my friends.
+I know people who spend their entire time caring for the needs of their completely sick parents or spouses.
+Seeing them spending so much time on it, sometimes I wish they would take a break and let their loved ones be cared for at a respite care center nearby.
+Similarly, then there are others who spend the majority of their time working on their jobs and spend the rest of their day doing household chores.
+They start the last day of the working week by saying Friday morning prayer to start the weekend activities, which is often the only break they get in a whole week.
+It’s a joyful thing to start the day with a prayer to thank God for all his kindness.
+But here are the tasks that generally set up my weekdays for success.

 Grocery Shop + Batch Cook Meals

 I’ve come to two realizations recently: 1) I spend way too much money in Whole Foods out of convenience and 2) My eating habits fall by the wayside when I don’t batch cook on weekends.
 I have a dislike of grocery shopping and I’ve ordered Whole Foods via Instacart way too often in the past few months instead of just going to the actual grocery store and doing my shopping.
+I only ever go to the grocery store when I have my AMEX Blue Cash Preferred card with me because then I can earn rewards on what I spend.
 It also doesn’t help that I work and live near Whole Foods so on those days when I didn’t take the time to prep lunch the night before, I end up spending more money in Whole Foods on lunch and inevitably something I wasn’t even planning on purchasing ends up in my cart (I’m a sucker for these little face masks and they are often purposefully right near the check-out line).
-Going forward I plan to do much better on both of these fronts and to cut the mid-week and lunch time drop-ins at Whole Foods.
-A few hours grocery shopping and batch cooking will ensure I am eating healthier and not wasting money!
+Going forward I plan to do much better on both of these fronts and to cut the mid-week and lunchtime drop-ins at Whole Foods.
+I also plan on using discounts like a Getupside promo code to help me save some money at least when I do go grocery shopping.
+Even if it’s not a lot off, it would be way better than nothing, especially if I already know I can spend a fortune when shopping for food.
+A few hours of grocery shopping and batch cooking will ensure I am eating healthier and not wasting money!

 Prep Blog Content for the Week